 Up until now, the path to action for marketers started with a report or dashboard, identifying a pattern, trend or anomaly, and then, manually taking an action.
 And while measuring the digital journey on each digital channel, using ad-hoc analysis, segmentation, scenario and path analysis are all foundational tools and here to stay, the playing field is changing.
 The demands on marketers today have mandated a new digital intelligence wave enabled by big data technologies that leverages predictive, real-time and action-oriented techniques.

 Marketers can now collect and make sense of a massive volume, variety and velocity of data in the moment.
 But collecting the data in real-time is only half the battle.
-Putting insights and data to work immediately is now critical to the success of targeting, personalization and behavioral remarketing programs.
+Putting insights and data to work immediately is now critical to the success of targeting, personalisation and behavioral remarketing programs.
 The common data-driven methods of exporting and pushing a file-based list of your customer segments to your messaging or content partner results in a time lag between the event and when the action is taken.
 This delay stands in the way of a successful re-engagement with your customer because it is too late.

 In-the-moment technologies are what drive this new wave of digital intelligence through a combination of visitor-level data and in-the-moment availability – enabling immediate action at the individual level.
 Push-APIs complete the solution by automatically pushing the data to the marketing or analysis program, removing any collection-to-action time delays.
 This combination of capabilities opens the door to truly data-driven and visitor-level engagement, ad targeting, social interaction, personalization and remarketing to drive as-it-happens action through machine-to-machine systems.